The Ashes urn

-The Ashes urn is a small urn made of terracotta and standing 10.5 cm high, believed to contain the ashes of a burnt lady's veil, or, as long (but almost certainly incorrectly) thought, a cricket bail.
+The Ashes urn is a small urn made of terracotta and standing 10.5 cm high, long believed to contain the ashes of a cricket bail or the burnt remains of a lady's veil.
 It was presented to Ivo Bligh, the captain of the England cricket team, as a personal gift after a friendly match hosted at Rupertswood mansion in Sunbury during the 1882–83 tour in Australia.
 After his death the urn was presented to the Marylebone Cricket Club, which has it on display at Lord's cricket ground in London.
-The urn has come to be strongly associated with 'The Ashes', the prize for which England and Australia are said to compete in Test series between the two countries.
+The urn has come to be strongly associated with "The Ashes", the prize for which England and Australia are said to compete in Test series between the two countries.

-The origin of the urn
+History

+Origins

 On 29 August 1882 Australia defeated England in a cricket match played at Kennington Oval, London.
 There was a great deal of dismay felt by the English about this loss and a few days later a mock obituary notice written by Reginald Shirley Brooks appeared in the Sporting Times which read: